sabyapradhan/resources-1/resourcegroups.md

 If you have a Pay-As-You-Go or Subscription account, you can create multiple resource groups to easily manage quota and view billing usage for a set of resources.
 You can also group resources to make it easier for you to assign users access to more than one instance at a time.
 It's important to note that you can rename a resource group, but you can't delete a resource group after it's created.

+You must be assigned an IAM policy with the Administrator role on All Account Management services to create more resource groups.
 If you have a Lite account or 30-day trial, you can't create extra resource groups, but you can rename your default resource group.

 Connections between a resource group and a Cloud Foundry org or space are restricted by your quota.
 For more information, see [What is an alias?](/docs/resources?topic=resources-connect_app#what_is_alias).
 {: note}